|Scientific Name||Pelecanus Occidentalis|

 |Distinctive Features||Pouch hanging from underside of beak and keen eyesight|

-The brown sea pelican is one of the largest species of pelican and with male pelicans often leaving the flock to hunt alone at sea.
-The brown pelican is particularly remarkable for the it's ability to swoop down to the ocean surface from enormous heights to catch fish.
+The brown sea pelican is one of the largest species of pelican with male pelicans often leaving the flock to hunt alone at sea.
+The brown pelican is particularly remarkable for its ability to swoop down to the ocean surface from enormous heights to catch fish.

 The pelican is generally an enormous bird with some species gaining a wingspan of well over 3meters.
 Other species of pelican are much smaller but these smaller species of pelican tend to live on land rather than spending their lives at sea.

 There are eight different species of pelican found on every continent in the world with the exception of the Antarctic.
 Pelicans tend to prefer the more temperate and warmer climates to the colder ones, and pelicans are therefore most commonly found closer to the Equator.

 Despite the fact that pelicans are omnivorous birds, pelicans mainly feed on fish, crustaceans such as prawns and crabs, small species of turtle and squid.
 The pelican uses it's beak pouch to scoop a mouth-full of water up and then strains the water out of its beak leaving the food (such as fish) behind for the pelican to eat.

 During the breeding season, pelicans nest in colonies and breeding usually begins with a group of male pelicans chasing a single female pelican.
 The pelican courtship can occur on land, in the air or on water.
 The male pelican collects materials to build the nest which the female pelican then uses to build the nest either on the ground or in a tree depending on the pelican species.